Bonners Ferry USA

 If you’d like to tour the Loop as part of a fully supported fun ride, the International Selkirk Loop has partnered with Rotary International to put on the annual WaCanId Ride each September.
 The ride is limited to 150 riders and registration fills up quickly.
 Come join us for a great ride.

-Schweitzer Mountain Resort overlooks Lake Pend Oreille and the town of Sandpoint.
+Schweitzer overlooks Lake Pend Oreille and the town of Sandpoint.
 It offers 2,900 skiable acres for your winter enjoyment and over 25 miles of summer trails for mountain biking and hiking.
 Quad chair and zipline runs during the summer months.
 Several lodging and dining options to choose from.
-Stay at Schweitzer and get …
+Stay at Schweitzer and get away from …

 The Kootenay-Columbia Discovery Centre offers wetland education and awareness programs at the Creston Valley Wildlife Management Area – a 17,000 acre internationally recognized wetland habitat.
 The Centre is open seasonally from May to October offering guided canoe and walking tours and special events and programs.
 The Kootenay- Columbia Discovery Centre Society works to promote environmental …